-Gross Charge-Offs in the Period

-Updated: 27 May 2019 Updated: 15 November 2019
+Gross Charge-Offs in the Period IVSS24 Date of first publication: 31 January 2019 Updated: 27 May 2019 Updated: 15 November 2019

-- (a) Are 'charge offs' the same as 'write-offs'? - (b) Does this field refer only to credit cards exposures or is it referring to default information regardless of the underlying exposure? - (c) Could charge-offs correspond to provisions for badly damaged vehicles, provisions for stolen vehicles, or depreciation accruals? - (d) How should this field be completed if there are no Charge-Offs?
+(a) Are 'charge offs' the same as 'write-offs'?

+(b) Does this field refer only to credit cards exposures or is it referring to default information regardless of the underlying exposure?

+(c) Could charge-offs correspond to provisions for badly damaged vehicles, provisions for stolen vehicles, or depreciation accruals?

+(d) How should this field be completed if there are no Charge-Offs?

-- (a) This is confirmed. - (b) This field refers to default information regardless of underlying exposure type. - (c) Charge-offs generally correspond to situations where there are no further past-due amounts on the underlying exposure. - (d) In such a situation, the value '0' should be entered.
+(a) This is confirmed.

+(b) This field refers to default information regardless of underlying exposure type.

+(c) Charge-offs generally correspond to situations where there are no further past-due amounts on the underlying exposure.

+(d) In such a situation, the value '0' should be entered.